 Authorization: Bearer <token>

-Or list all documents in the session:
+Or list all documents in the workspace:

 GET /extractions/sessions/{sessionId}/documents HTTP/1.1